Exceedingly loyal and filled to the brim with energy, the mixed breed known as a Pitsky has become very popular among those with an active lifestyle.

 If you live alone and work long hours, this could lead to an unhappy dog which will result in troublesome (dare i say, destructive?) behavior.

 However, for this same reason they make great family dogs.
 It doesn’t matter who is giving them attention, so long as they get it they will feel secure and safe.
-Once trained, they are friendly and can get along well with kids of all ages.
+And once trained, they are friendly and can get along well with kids of all ages.

-Or be willing to take her to a reputable dog daycare where she can get the attention she needs.
-Otherwise, their loneliness can manifest itself into depression and even eventual aggression.
+Otherwise, be willing to take your Pitsky to a reputable dog daycare where the dog can get the necessary attention.
+Without it, their loneliness can manifest itself into depression and even eventual aggression.

 A tip to help with this is to start crate training from a young age.
 Part of the stress from being alone comes from the dog being left unsure of where to be and where it can be safe.